syt123450/Three.js-Solar-Exploration/wiki/Individual Log - Yuntian.md

 * See the whole

-1. change the animation with tween, convient for later development<br>
+1. change the animation with tween, convient for later development.<br>
 2. as time is limited, cut some features so that we can finish our project in time<br>

 * Communication